Explicit Second-Order Min-Max Optimization: Practical Algorithms and Complexity Analysis: Introduction

-By contrast, in the context of convex-concave min-max problems, two separate issues arise: (\textit{a}) achieving acceleration with second-order information is much less tractable analytically; and (\textit{b}) acquiring accurate second-order information is computationally very expensive in general.
-Aiming to address these issues, a line of recent work has generalized classical first-order methods, e.g., EG and OGDA, to their higher-order counterparts~\citep{Monteiro-2012-Iteration, Bullins-2022-Higher, Jiang-2022-Generalized, Lin-2023-Monotone}, where the best known upper bound is $O(\epsilon^{-2/3}\log\log(1/\epsilon))$~\citep{Jiang-2022-Generalized} with a lower bound of $\Omega(\epsilon^{-2/3})$ \citep{Lin-2022-Perseus, Adil-2022-Optimal}.
-Closing this $\log\log(1/\epsilon)$ gap is not only of theoretical interest but has important practical implications because all existing methods require solving a nontrivial \textit{implicit} binary search problem at each iteration, and this can be computationally expensive in practice.\footnote{By ``implicit,'' we mean that the method's inner loop subproblem for computing the $k$-th iterate involves the iterate being updated, leading to an implicit update rule.
-By contrast, the term ``explicit'' means that any inner loop subproblem for computing the $k^{\textnormal{th}}$ iterate does not involve the new iterate.}

-Working in a similar vein, ~\citet{Huang-2022-Cubic} extended cubic regularized Newton methods~\citep{Nesterov-2006-Cubic} to convex-concave min-max optimization.
-The algorithm of \citet{Huang-2022-Cubic} has two phases and the guarantees provided therein require a certain error bound condition with a parameter $\theta \in (0, 1]$~\citep[Assumption~5.1]{Huang-2022-Cubic}.
-Indeed, the rate is linear under a Lipschitz-type condition ($\theta=1$) and $O(\epsilon^{-(1-\theta)/\theta^2})$ under a H\"{o}lder-type condition ($\theta \in (0, 1)$).
-These conditions unfortunately exclude some important problem classes and are hard to be verified in practice.
-Focusing on solving more general monotone variational inequalities,~\citet{Nesterov-2006-Constrained} also extended the cubic regularized Newton's method and proved a global convergence rate of $O(\epsilon^{-1})$.
+In the context of convex-concave min-max problems, two issues arise: \textbf{(i)} achieving acceleration with second-order information is less tractable analytically; and \textbf{(ii)} acquiring accurate second-order information is computationally expensive in general.
+Aiming to address the first issue, a line of work has generalized practical first-order methods to their higher-order counterparts~\citep{Monteiro-2012-Iteration, Bullins-2022-Higher, Jiang-2025-Generalized}, where the state-of-the-art iteration bound is $O(\epsilon^{-2/3}\log\log(1/\epsilon))$~\citep{Jiang-2025-Generalized}.
+All these methods require a nontrivial \textit{implicit} search scheme at every iteration, and this can be prohibitive in practice.\footnote{By ``implicit,'' we mean that the method's inner-loop subproblem for computing the $k^{\textnormal{th}}$ iterate involves the iterate being updated, leading to an implicit update rule.
+By contrast, ``explicit'' means that any inner-loop subproblem for computing the $k^{\textnormal{th}}$ iterate does not involve the new iterate.} Another line of work has extended second-order convex optimization methods to their min-max counterparts~\citep{Nesterov-2006-Constrained, Huang-2022-Cubic, Chen-2025-Solving}.
+Specifically, the first extension of the cubic regularized Newton method~\citep{Nesterov-2006-Cubic} was provided in~\citet{Nesterov-2006-Constrained} and was shown to achieve a global convergence rate of $O(\epsilon^{-1})$.~\citet{Huang-2022-Cubic} proposed a two-phase extension of cubic regularized Newton method~\citep{Nesterov-2006-Cubic} and provided a theoretical guarantee under the error bound condition with a parameter $0 < \theta \leq 1$~\cite[Assumption~5.1]{Huang-2022-Cubic}: the global rate is linear under a Lipschitz-type condition ($\theta=1$) and $O(\epsilon^{-(1-\theta)/\theta^2})$ under a H\"{o}lder-type condition ($\theta \in (0, 1)$).
+These conditions exclude important problem classes and are in general unverifiable.